mlhartme/maven-dockerbuild-plugin/README.md

 ## Parametrization

-Dockerfiles can be parameterized with arguments, i.e. using the `ARG` directive.
-You can set arguments in the plugin configuration inside the `arguments` section, e.g.
+Dockerfiles can be parameterized using the `ARG` instruction.
+You can set these arguments in the plugin configuration inside the `arguments` element, e.g.

     <configuration>
       ...